Back up, synchronise, share your files

 Undeterred, AVG – best known for its free anti-virus tool – has launched a brand new service.
 AVG LiveKive offers three backup packages, including two paid subscriptions: 25GB ($49.99 per year) and - at launch - an unlimited package for $79.99 per year.
 The free account offers a generous 5GB storage.
 Note that these prices are the standard MSRP/RRP, you can buy cheaper storage from this store.

 AVG LiveKive is basically a rebadged version of the same client software used by the SpiderOak backup service, which means it’s simple to use and very easy on the eye.
 The beta version was Windows-only, but the final release - like SpiderOak - comes in both Windows and Mac flavours, while there's also a free iPhone/iPad and Android app for accessing your files through your smartphone.

 After installation you’ll be asked to either log in or sign up for a new AVG account.
 Once done, work your way through the tabs.
 The Backup tab offers basic and advanced views – switch to Advanced to choose exactly which folders and files get backed up if backup space is a premium.
 Once folders have been backed up they can subsequently be synced with other computers - install LiveKive on each - or shared over the internet.

-Note that you receive an unlimited storage digital voucher with your LiveKive purchase from this store.
-There's also a separate, cheaper, 25GB backup storage plan.
+Note that you receive a 25GB digital voucher with your LiveKive purchase from this store.
+There's also a separate unlimited backup storage plan.
 Each storage plan is good for a year.
 There are separate downloads for Windows and Mac which you will receive after purchase.

 Remember with LiveKive you are paying for a year's storage in advance.
 This is much cheaper than paying a monthly subscription.
-SugarSync, a LiveKive rival, charges $399.99/year for 500GB of storage, as a comparison.
+SugarSync, a LiveKive rival, charges $49.99/year for 30GB of storage, as a comparison.

 Review by Nick Peers.